lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 Getting started with DP0 checklist
 ==================================

+Becoming a delegate is as easy as following this checklist and getting an account in the Rubin Science Platform (RSP).

+There is no application process.
+The only prerequisite is to be a Rubin data rights holder.

 | 1.
 Review the :ref:`Delegate-Homepage-Guidelines-Expectations`.
 | 2.
-Get one of the :ref:`Delegate-Homepage-RSP-Accounts` for DP0 delegates.
+Submit a petition for one of the :ref:`Delegate-Homepage-RSP-Accounts`.
 | 3.
 Set up your account in the :ref:`Delegate-Homepage-Forum`.
 | 4.
 Watch the recorded :ref:`Delegate-Homepage-Kickoff` (13 minutes).
 | 5.
 Review your options for :ref:`Delegate-Homepage-Getting-Support`.